MarkhamLee/internet-and-iot-data-platform/ai_agents/dependabot_data_ingestion/README.md

 3. For existing alerts:
    - Compares hashes to detect whether an alert has changed in scope or severity.
    - Updates remediation status for alerts that have been resolved.
-   - Sends Slack reminders for alerts that remain unresolved past the configured interval.

 ### Deployment and scheduling